 Linear instability of this system occurs at Ra=xxxx, and it has the form of parallel, steady, two-dimensional roll-cells.
 With increasing Rayleigh number a sequence of more complicated finite amplitude laminar instabilities and transitions occurs (Busse, Busse et al., ???.), ending with steady, laminar hexagonal cells at about Ra= 50,000.
 Above Ra= 10^5 the flow becomes chaotic, and around Ra=10^6-10^7 it is usually considered to be turbulent.
 Studies of the turbulent state (Malkus, Busse, et. al., Goldstein and Chu, Aaron and Goldstein, Deardorff and Willis (1970), Fitzgerald) were generally performed in square or rectangular test sections whose aspect ratios ranging from xx.x to xx.x.
 Despite being fairly large, it was found in a number of experiments that non-zero mean flows existed in the test section, contrary to the zero-value expected for infinite aspect-ratio.
 As noted above this puzzling result made application of Reynolds decomposition problematic.
 A similar phenomenon also appeared in unsteady non-penetrative convection, a very close relative of RBC in which the cool upper plate is replaced by an insulating plate (Adrian, Boberg and Ferriera, 1986).
 Means flows were initially attributed to imperfections in the experiments, including insufficient aspect-ratio.
 But the careful experiments of Krishnamurty and Howard 19??) in square and annular test section also possessed mean flows, showing conclusively that non-zero mean flow in RBC derives from its fluid mechanics rather than experimental imperfections.

+INSERT LOW ASPECT-RATIO

 It is commonly observed that mean flow is prominent in unit aspect-ratio cubes and cylinders (Libchaber, et al. Bodenschatz, et al.; Emran, et al. 2015).
 Originally called the ‘wind of turbulence’, the mean flow is part of a large-scale circulation that sweeps across the upper and lower plates, Fig. 1 creating a boundary layer that is of considerable interest regarding heat transfer.